arainko/ducktape/docs/readme.md

 ```

 Automatic enum to enum transformations are supported given that the destination enum contains a subset of cases
-we transform into, otherwise a compiletime errors is issued.
+we want to transform into, otherwise a compiletime errors is issued.

 #### 3. *Case class to case class with config*

-As we established earlier, going from `Person` to a `PersonButMoreFields` cannot happen automatically as the former
+As we established earlier, going from `Person` to `PersonButMoreFields` cannot happen automatically as the former
 doesn't have the `socialSecurityNo` field, but it has all the other fields so it's almost there, we just have to nudge it a lil' bit.

 We can do so with field configurations in 3 ways: